[The History of Hachirogata Reclamation ①] Japan's second largest lake became a vast rice field [Ogata Village, Akita Prefecture]

 Before the Oga Peninsula took on its current shape, the surrounding land emerged from beneath the sea about 20,000 years ago during the Ice Age.
 As ice increased in the Northern Hemisphere and Antarctica, sea levels dropped and land was created.
 When the Ice Age ended, sea levels began to rise, and about 6,000 years ago, the entire peninsula was submerged again, except for a small island offshore.
 6,000 years ago was the late Jomon period, when the Earth's temperature was at its highest, and it is said that sea levels were 2-3 meters higher than they are today

-The Earth began to cool again about 4,000 years ago.
-As a result, sea levels gradually dropped, and an offshore island (Okajima) grew larger and larger, narrowing the gap between it and the mainland.
-Sand carried by the Yoneshiro River to the north ( mouth of which is in Noshiro City) and the Omono River (mouth of which is in Akita City) developed into a sand spit (a long, narrow rise made of sand carried by water currents), and around 2,000 years ago, Okajima and the mainland became connected.
-This was the birth of the Oga Peninsula.
+The Earth began to cool again around 4,000 years ago.
+As a result, sea levels gradually dropped, causing the offshore island (Oga Island) to grow larger and smaller, narrowing the distance between it and the mainland.
+Sand carried by the Yoneshiro River to the north(where its mouth is in Noshiro City) andthe Omono River(where its mouth is in Akita City)a sand spit(a long, narrow rise formed by sand carried by water currents), and around 2,000 years ago, Oga Island and the mainland became connected by land.
+This marked the birth of the Oga Peninsula.

 Hachirogata was formed when the river carried sand